Walkthrough · 10 minute read

 Uploading a reference photo

 Go to Studio → Characters → + New Character.
-Choose a clear photo of yourself, your kid, your pet, anyone you want to star in your comics.
+Choose a clear photo of yourself, your kid, your pet, anyone you want to star in your stories.

 - Best results: a front-facing or three-quarter photo with the face clearly visible